The variety of baseboard types, styles, materials is stunning. One can easily get lost among those.

 Along with that baseboards are such an ordinary thing in every household that it doesn`t even come to our minds that there might be other options.

-We have quite high ceilings so, according to a standard rule of thumb called the 7-percent Rule (which says that the baseboard height should comprise 7% of the ceiling height), we needed 21 cm (8 1/4″) high baseboards! 😯
+We have quite high ceilings, 3,05 m (10″) to be more specific.
+A standard rule of thumb called the 7-percent Rule says that the baseboard height should comprise 7% of the ceiling height.
+Which would`ve meant that we needed 21 cm (8 1/4″) high baseboards to compound a standard proportional wall outfit! 😯

 So, do the walls need baseboards?